dcac/dcac.github.io/_posts/features/2013-04-04-top-10-uncredited-heroes-of-jurassic-park.md

 [8]: /img/features/inline/jurassic-park-7.jpg

 **_7. Dear Ron Mendell, Lead Model Maker_** (uncredited),
 This is one of the most obvious examples of just how old _Jurassic Park_ is: models were still being made with lead, of all things.
-Maybe it was for the best that _Jurassic Park_ paved the way towards computer graphics, since the health risks of working with lead are not worth even the most amazing--
+Maybe it was for the best that _Jurassic Park_ paved the way towards computer graphics, since the health risks of working with lead are not worth even the most amazing—

-Oh, wait--_Lead _Model Maker?
+Oh, wait—*Lead* Model Maker?
 You were the main model maker on the movie?
 Well, uh, good job then, because everything looked fantastic.
 Real or digital.

  ***